potsky/laravel-localization-helpers/README.md

 ## Installation

-Add the following line in the `require` array of the `composer.json` file :
+1 - Add the following line in the `require` array of the `composer.json` file :
 `"potsky/laravel-localization-helpers" : "dev-master"`

+2 - Update your installation : `composer update`

-Add the following line in the `providers` array of the `app/config/app.php` configuration file :
+3 - Add the following line in the `providers` array of the `app/config/app.php` configuration file :
 `'Potsky\LaravelLocalizationHelpers\LaravelLocalizationHelpersServiceProvider',`

-Execute `php artisan list` and you should view the new commands:
+Now execute `php artisan list` and you should view the new *localization* commands:

 ```
 ...